How to start your research

 No—some of the records we hold are closed to the public.

 The length of time a record is closed is listed under ‘Access Category’ in ArchivesSearch.
 The closure period begins from the end date of the record.
-For example, the item below was closed for 15 years from 14 October 1903, so it became open on 14 October 1918.
+For example, an item closed for 100 years, with an end date of 4 October 1946, will be open on 5 October 2046.

 In some cases you can access closed records.
-Contact us so we can help you request access from the agency that created the record.
+Contact us so we can help you request access from the agency that is responsible for the record.

 Ordering copies of records